Home Articles How to fact-check when news is breaking

 October 9 2023

-(Rockets are fired from Gaza towards Israel, in Gaza, October 9, 2023.
-Source: Reuters/Mohammed Salem)
+Rockets are fired from Gaza towards Israel, in Gaza, October 9, 2023.
+Rockets are fired from Gaza towards Israel, in Gaza, October 9, 2023.
+(Source: Reuters/Mohammed Salem)

-So, how does one verify the information we see online?
+Here's how to verify the information you see online.

 Verifying information

 • Google is a fact-checker’s best friend.
-Sounds like a cliche but it’s true.
-Run a Google search to see who all are talking about that information.
+It sounds like a cliche, but it’s true.
+Run a Google search to see who is talking about the incident in question.
 If there is no credible source or report on it then probably it’s not true.
-Might be wise to wait.
+It might be wise to wait.

 • Do check who the information is being attributed to.
 Is it just a random social media post?
 Is it attributed to an agency or authority?
 And has the agency/authority made an official statement?
 On several occasions, information is often misattributed.
 So, always check the primary source of information.